bradeneliason/PumasDocs.jl/docs/src/index.md

 the Introduction to Pumas tutorial!** If you find any example where there seems to be an error, please open an issue.

-For the most up to date information on using the package, please join the #pumas channel on the [JuliaLang Slack](https://julialang.slack.com/).
+If you have questions about usage, please join the official [Pumas Discourse](https://discourse.pumas.ai/) and take part in the discussion there.
+There is also a #pumas channel on the [JuliaLang Slack](https://julialang.slack.com/) for more informal discussions around Pumas.jl usage.

 ### Jupyter Notebook Tutorials